ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 *   The scale-up is truly remarkable.
 When comparing the Blackwell chip and next year's Ruben chip, the chip size takes on a new abstraction—a single rack as a single huge GPU.
 Since you can't make a single GPU die that large, you split it up and do extensive networking to fit it into a densely packed rack.
 The comparison between Blackwell and Ruben is astonishing.

-*   Another moment that gave me goosebumps was the announcement of the next-generation chip after Ruben, codenamed Feynman (my favorite scientist).
+*   Another moment that gave me goosebumps was the announcement of the next-generation chip after Ruben, codenamed Feynman.
 The crowd applauded this reveal.
 As a nice Easter egg, during a segment exploring NVIDIA headquarters with detailed computer graphics, Jensen casually mentioned "Gaussian Splatting" after transitioning from the visuals.

 **[NVIDIA GTC 2025 Analysis - SemiAnalysis](https://semianalysis.com/2025/03/19/nvidia-gtc-2025-built-for-reasoning-vera-rubin-kyber-cpo-dynamo-inference-jensen-math-feynman/)**